Non-Standardized Field Sobriety Tests

 Drivers suspected of New Jersey DWI / DUI are typically told to take a field sobriety test before being arrested.
 Field sobriety tests are optional, but police don't usually give that information to the driver.

 Many drivers assume that they can "pass" the test and avoid an arrest, but that's rarely the case.
 The real purpose of field sobriety tests is to create probable cause for an arrest and collect evidence for a drunk driving court case.
-Any motorist who took a field sobriety test before being arrested for drunk driving should contact the New Jersey DWI attorneys at Levow DWI Law who focus on successfully defending driving under the influence cases.
+Any motorist who took a field sobriety test before being arrested for drunk driving should contact the New Jersey DWI attorneys at Levow DWI Law, P.C. who focus on successfully defending driving under the influence cases.

 There are two types of field sobriety tests - standardized and non-standardized.
 Three standardized tests are recognized by the National Highway Traffic Safety Administration (NHTSA) - horizontalgaze nystagmus test, the walk and turn test, and the one-leg stand test.